-Mr. Berg, age 69, has been a practicing accountant for over 30 years.
-Since May of 2011, he has served on the Board of Directors of Sol Array, a high technology company based in China, which develops next generation solar cells, and serves as an advisor to several small public companies.
+Mr. Berg, age 70, has been a practicing Certified Public Accountant for over 30 years and currently serves as an advisor to several small public companies.
 From September of 1977 until June of 1985, he was an audit manager for Coopers & Lybrand (now PWC) in San Francisco and in January 2008, co-founded and served as the West Coast PIC of PMB Helin Donovan, a 100+ person CPA firm.
 From September 1988 until December 2000, Mr. Berg served as the Chief Financial Officer of a public real estate company and a high tech manufacturer and a research and development company.
 He has established several independent companies including EXIS in January 1992, which sold and installed a proprietary software product which he helped develop for distributed general ledgers systems.
 Most recently, in January 2014, he formed the Registry of Accredited Investors that provides services to investors and companies in Reg D offerings.
 His industry experience ranges from finance and distribution to high tech, pharma, real estate and construction.
 Mr. Berg has worked extensively with public companies and has participated in many public offerings in national markets.
 From January 1989 until October 1996, he was the President of the Board of Directors of the Names Project and formed a not-for-profit called the Permanent Display aimed at creating a San Francisco landmark for the AIDs Quilt.
 In March 2005, Mr. Berg also helped found Welcome, a 501C (3) that provides homeless outreach in the Upper Polk Street area of San Francisco.
-Mr. Berg attended San Francisco State University, where he received his B.A. in Accounting, and is a licensed CRFA, CFF and CPA in the States of California and New York.
+Mr. Berg attended San Francisco State University, where he received his B.A. in Accounting, and is a licensed CFF and CPA in the States of California.